Meet the Team

 Whilst actively raising our profile with the medical practises in Preston and the local area.
 I deliver First Aid courses for medical professionals; these are annual (medical) and three yearly (non-medical) courses that all surgeries must undertake in order to fulfil their Quality and Outcomes Framework (QOF) points.

-My name is Debbie Crossley and I have been Heartbeat’s Cardiac Physiologist for 26 years.
+My name is Debbie Crossley and I have been Heartbeat’s Cardiac Physiologist since 1990.
 I am responsible and present for all medical testing carried out at Heartbeat.

 Prior to joining our programmes, our service users undergo a thorough medical assessment which includes an Exercise Treadmill Test.